jchatel/quickmail-next-docs/leads/prospecting.md

 To use Prospecting, you'll need to install the QuickMail LinkedIn Browser Extension, which is required to retrieve lead information from LinkedIn.

-**Note** Currently, most of the leads in our Prospecting database include LinkedIn profiles, making them ideal for LinkedIn outreach.
+**Note** Currently, most of the leads in our Prospecting database don't include email addresses, only LinkedIn profile IDs, which makes them better suited for LinkedIn outreach than email campaigns.

 ## Why Use QuickMail Prospecting?